-Handprinted Paper Goods
+Paper Goods with Personality

 Each ink color is another run through the press, meaning the piece of paper has to be inserted and pressed each time a different color is added.
 One greeting card or business card may run through the press five or six times before it's complete.
+To catch more glimpses of the studio and what Christy's been working on lately, follow @inkello on Instagram or Twitter.

-Christy is a fourth-generation letterpress printer, picking up bits and pieces of the trade during childhood in her grandfather's letterpress shop in Denver, Colorado.
-She is also a children's illustrator/author, and a graphic designer.
+Christy is also a children's illustrator and author.
 You can see more of her work at her Yellow Pencil Studio, Inc. website.
 She lives and works in beautiful Lawrence, Kansas with her husband and daughter.